-In this blog, we’ll take a look at some foods that could cause colic, and suggest a few tips on how to resolve this.
+In this blog, we’ll look at some foods which could cause colic and suggest a few tips on how to resolve this.

 Foods With Caffeine

-There are lots of foods and drinks that contain caffeine aside from just coffee... tea, soft drinks, chocolate and even some medicines.
-It’s important to note that a small amount of caffeine usually isn’t enough to cause colic however.
+Many foods and drinks contain caffeine besides coffee such as tea, soft drinks, chocolate and even some medicines.
+It’s important to note that a small amount of caffeine usually isn’t enough to cause colic, however.

-It can take some time for the average person to get used to eating spicy foods but these dishes can wreak havoc on a breastfed baby’s young gastric system as well as changing the taste of your milk!
+It can take some time for the average person to get used to eating spicy foods, but these dishes can wreak havoc on a breastfed baby’s young gastric system and change the taste of your breastmilk!

-Dairy products, and especially cow’s milk, have been linked with colic in babies.
-Signs of lactose intolerance in babies usually begin within a few days of birth and can include symptoms of diarrhea, bloating, gas and nausea, abdominal pain and cramping, malnutrition/failure to thrive.
+Dairy products, especially cow’s milk, have been linked with colic in babies.
+Signs of lactose intolerance in babies usually begin within a few days of birth and can include symptoms of diarrhoea, bloating, gas and nausea, abdominal pain and cramping, malnutrition/failure to thrive.

 Some of the signs of CMPA (cow’s milk protein allergy) include eczema, constipation, lethargy, gas pains and reflux.

-If you suspect that your baby has colic, it’s important to try and figure out why.
+If you suspect that your baby has colic, it’s important to try to figure out why.
 Starting with eliminating obvious drinks and food items from your diet is a good first step.
-Since colic is so hard to pin down, this can be a little challenging and will involve some trial and error.
+Since the reason for colic is so hard to pin down, this can be a little challenging and will involve some trial and error.